-CHEM& 163 General Chemistry III w/Lab [NS] 5 Credits
+CHEM& 163 General Chemistry III w/Lab [NS]

-This course will provide a detailed examination of the properties of matter and is intended for science majors in fulfillment of the AS Degree (Option I) lab science requirements.
-Topics include the study of aqueous equilibria, atmospheric chemistry, thermodynamics, electrochemistry, nuclear chemistry, coordination compounds, and organic chemistry.
+This course provides a detailed examination of the properties of matter and is intended for science majors in fulfillment of the AS Degree (Option I) or Engineering lab science requirements.
+Topics may include the study of aqueous equilibria, atmospheric chemistry, thermodynamics, electrochemistry, nuclear chemistry, coordination compounds, and organic chemistry.
 Formerly CHEM 123, General Chemistry III.
 Prerequisite: Grade of C- or higher in CHEM&162.
 This course satisfies the chemistry requirement for the nursing degree.

-CHEM 199 Special Topics 1 - 5 Credits
+CHEM 199 Special Topics